 Document the damage using a licensed roofing contractor

-First, you need to document the roof damage, including pictures and professional details.
+First, you need to document the roof damage by ordering a complete roof inspection, including pictures and any pertinent details.
 This work should be done by a licensed roofing contractor in your area.
 It’s recommended that you find a roofing contractor who has experience documenting and facilitating commercial roof insurance claims to make the process a smoother one from start to finish.

 Your roofing contractor will also use tarps or special plastics, and other equipment as needed, securing the roof until the repair or replacement can commence, protecting the interior of the building from further damage during the interim.